void-linux/void-docs/src/contributing/void-docs/styleguide.md

 > Now we need to install the CUPS drivers and configure them.

-This version is conversational and is friendlier, but contains unnecessary language that may not read as clearly to an ESL consumer.
+This version is conversational and friendlier, but contains unnecessary language that may not be as clear to an ESL reader.

 > Install and configure the CUPS drivers, then configure them as shown.

 This version contains a clear command to act, and a follow up that shows what will be done next.
-It is clear both to native English speakers, ESL consumers, and to translators.
+It is clear both to native English speakers, ESL readers, and to translators.